read time 7 minutes

 Some rituals are solo, some collaborative, but all repeatable.
 Pick one, try this week, and see what happens.

-This took 25+ drafts, 4 AI models, countless late-night prompt rewrites, and moments of genuine doubt.
+This first issue incorporated 27+ drafts, 4 AI models, countless prompt rewrites, and moments of genuine doubt.
 The Rookie Mindset isn’t a theory I’m sharing, it’s how this was made.

 That’s what rookies do, that’s who this is for.